-For the purposes of this policy the language used will refer to alleged victims and alleged perpetrators, this is to ensure that children are not given 'labels' about their behaviour unfairly and without any full and thorough conclusive investigation.
-The language used to children and parents in the reporting of any incidents that may have occurred could impact on any future rehabilitation of children and young people following any investigations that may occur.
-The use of words such as victim and perpetrator can be both inflammatory and distressing for children and their parents.
+For the purposes of this policy the language used will refer to 'victims'.
+It is a widely recognised term; however all children may not recognise themselves as a victim or want to be described in this way.
+The term alleged perpetrators will also be used, this is to ensure that children are not given 'labels' about their behaviour unfairly and without any full and thorough conclusive investigation and because they themselves found the abusive behaviour harmful or may have been a victim of previous harm.

+The language used is to support victims so that they understand that they will always be believed, supported, listened to and taken seriously.
+The language used to children and parents in the reporting of any incidents that may have occurred could impact on any future rehabilitation of children following any investigations that may occur.
+The use of certain words can be both inflammatory and distressing for children and their parents, so care will be taken in the discussion of incidents with parents to ensure they are factual and accurate.